rupertoverall/COVIDminer/README.md

 The web project is hosted at http://rupertoverall.net/covid19/miner

 # Issues/feedback
-To report bugs, make feature requests etc., please use the issues tracker associated with this repository.
+To report bugs, make feature requests etc., please use the [issues tracker](https://github.com/rupertoverall/covid19-miner/issues) associated with this repository.

 # About this tool
 This project provides access to a database of interactions between genes / proteins, chemicals and biological processes related to the SARS-CoV-2 (COVID-19) virus.

 The interactions have been automatically extracted using text mining.
 The information shown on this site is thus not curated and is intended to be used as an aid to manual literature curation efforts.

-The data presented here are based on the CORD-19 dataset.
-We are also adding a daily-updated analysis of manuscripts from the bioRxiv collection "COVID-19 SARS-CoV-2 preprints from medRxiv and bioRxiv".
+The data presented here are based on the [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge#all_sources_metadata_2020-03-13.csv') dataset, around 15000 abstracts from a [broad PubMed search](https://pubmed.ncbi.nlm.nih.gov/?orig_db=pubmed&term=%22SARS-CoV%22+OR+%222019-nCoV%22+OR+%22HCoV-19%22+OR+%22Wuhan+coronavirus%22+OR+%22Wuhan+seafood+market+pneumonia+virus%22+OR+%22COVID%22), a regularly-updated analysis of full-text manuscripts from the bioRxiv collection ["COVID-19 SARS-CoV-2 preprints from medRxiv and bioRxiv"](https://connect.biorxiv.org/relate/content/181), as well as around 80 full-text manuscripts curated as part of the [COVID-19 Disease Map](https://covid.pages.uni.lu/) project.

 Natural language processing (text mining) is performed using the REACH (https://github.com/clulab/reach) reader together with the INDRA (http://www.indra.bio/) toolbox.

 This project is run by Rupert Overall (https://rupertoverall.net/, https://twitter.com/rupertoverall)

-Please note that this web tool is still under development and the site will change often.
+Please note that this web tool is under ongoing development and the site may change as new features are added.

 # Tutorial
 ## Search